Kenneth Grant Fraser: A clear missionary strategy

-Dr Fraser's Heritage
+Heritage

-Looking back at the development of the Moru church, Dr Fraser's strategy was crucial in the way the church spread throughout the Moru people and its effect on the outlook of the whole tribe.
+Looking back at the development of the Moru church, Fraser's strategy was crucial in the way the church spread throughout the Moru people and its effect on the outlook of the whole tribe.

 Many Moru schoolchildren over the years have wanted to follow him and become medical doctors.
 As a result, they enter the 'science' stream.
 Those who have not become doctors have become medical professionals at other levels, or entered professions like agriculture as a result of this desire to follow his example.

 Lui Hospital is still an important hospital is Southern Sudan.

 Both Kenneth and Fraser are common baptismal names amongst the Morus even today, reflecting the high esteem he is still held in amongst these people.
-When Morus visit Britain they are keen to visit Edinburgh where Dr Fraser trained.
+When Morus visit Britain they are keen to visit Edinburgh where Fraser trained.